AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 >[!NOTE]
 >
-> You can view the In Progress link for the translated projects created in AEM Guides as a Cloud Service February 2023 release or later.
+> You can view the In Progress link for the translated projects created in Adobe Experience Manager Guides as a Cloud Service February 2023 release or later.

 Select the name of the reference in the dialog to open it in preview mode.
 You can also select the translation project to start the translation.